 I was persuaded, according to the general opinion, that when signs of the small pox have been taken, appear round the incision, that disease will certainly follow, supposing the patient to be susceptible of it; and that if the disease does not then follow, the patient is not susceptible of it.
 The case of the Duchess proves that this opinion is false, whether the signs of the small pox having been taken are equivocal, or whether the virus may act upon that particular part without spreading to the rest of the body.
 I make no account of the pimple which appeared upon her forehead; because it had neither the form, or the course of variolous pustule; and the Duchess herself, who has now good reason to be well acquainted with variolous pustules, is of the same opinion.

-Despite the uproar over Gatti’s mistake, smallpox inoculations eventually became more accepted in France.
-It happened after Louis XV died from the disease and Louis XVI and his brothers got a smallpox inoculation.
+Despite the uproar over Gatti’s mistake, the smallpox inoculation eventually became more accepted in France.
+It happened after Louis XV died from the disease and Louis XVI and his brothers got a smallpox inoculation, partly because Marie Antoinette encouraged it.
 Their bravery created a fad or a craze among nobility.
-Moreover, Marie Antoinette celebrated the King’s inoculation by commissioning a special headdress.
-This towering headdress became known as the coiffure à l’inoculation and included a serpent wrapped around an olive tree.
+Moreover, Marie Antoinette celebrated the King’s inoculation by commissioning a special towering headdress that became known as the coiffure à l’inoculation and included a serpent wrapped around an olive tree.